NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 also specify the job output location.
 The default location for both standard out and standard error is the file "slurm-j[JOB_ID]".
-In the case of using batch scripts, the commands to be passed to the scheduler are preceded by the the `#SBATCH` comment.
+In the case of using batch scripts, the commands to be passed to the scheduler are preceded by the `#SBATCH` comment.

 Upon submission of the script the job will be added to the queue, until the requested resources become available and the job is launched.

 **1) Submitting a single job many times (without shared memory)**

-This type of parallellism is usually associated with embarrassingly parallel problems.
+This type of parallelism is usually associated with embarrassingly parallel problems.

 The first lines of the bash script ("myscript.sh") allocates resources.
-Note that the default allocation of CPUs is one per taks.
+Note that the default allocation of CPUs is one per task.
 Default units for the memory per CPU are MB.
 The 'array' option creates multiple instances of the same task (in this example 10 instances).
 The task IDs are stored in the variable SLURM_ARRAY_TASK_ID.
 We will also set the maximum run time to